KuzneY2K/fs-journal/notes/09-node.md

 make sure .populate is awaited since the method is a promise

-only on .find methods should .populate be tacked onto the end
+only on .find methods should .populate be tacked onto the end.